Maranta leuconeura is known by the common name “Prayer Plant.” The reason why?

 Instead of changing the general direction of their leaves at night, they may droop some, but they fold lengthwise until the outside edges almost touch.
 While not as showy as the others because the colors are dark, there is a rich contrast that adds dignity to the group.

 These marantas like a shaded location.
 A light north window suits them for the months spent indoors.
-They can be put outdoors during the summer in a place that is cool and shady.
+They can be put outdoors even in hanging baskets during the summer growing season in a place that is cool and shady.

 Sometimes they die down to the ground, and even the roots dry up and look almost dead.
 It was at this stage I discarded my first plant, with thoughts of failure.